enarjord/passivbot/README.md

 ## Documentation:

-For more detailed information about Passivbot, see documentation files here: [docs/](docs/) or on www.passivbot.com
+For more detailed information about Passivbot, see documentation files here: [docs/](docs/)

 ## Support